santosjpeg/va/README.md

 ## Caveats
 * As of right now, speech recognition has not been implemented just yet.
 So, it is currently a *chatbot* with web scraping capabilities.
-* This is in very EARLY EARLY ALPHA build, so by no means is the codebase robust.
+* This is in very EARLY EARLY build, so by no means is the codebase robust.
 * The most early versions of the requirements.txt document will be a copy and paste of `pip3 list`, as I open up more free time I can get rid of unnecessary libraries.